LifeMC/LifeSkript/SECURITY.md

 Supported versions are the versions we support.

-Since the project currently does not have any major changes, we always recommend using latest version, unless explicitly stated in the release notes, e.g for example "beta / alpha / experimental release / feature"
+Since the project currently does not have any major changes, we always recommend using the latest version, unless explicitly stated in the release notes, e.g for example "beta / alpha / experimental release / feature"

 You have to use (or at least test with) one of the supported versions before reporting